turnkeylinux-apps/tkldev/docs/cutomizations/import.rst

 ==========================================

 Below we describe the current process used to import a `new`_ app into turnkeylinux-apps.
-The idea is to faciliate easy collaboration with the original integration developer/maintainer.
+The idea is to facilitate easy collaboration with the original integration developer/maintainer.

 Fork